-Ohio Employment Attorney Matthew J.P.
+Ohio Employment Lawyer Matthew J.P.
 Coffman established the Ohio employment law firm of Coffman Legal, LLC to provide legal representation to employees throughout Ohio in employment law cases.
 If you choose to work with Coffman Legal, LLC, you can trust that you will be working with an experienced Ohio employment attorney, disability discrimination attorney, unpaid overtime attorney, sexual harassment lawyer, or FMLA attorney.
-Our Ohio employment attorney’s mission is to exceed your expectations as we guide you through complex employment related legal matters.
+Our Ohio employment lawyer’s mission is to exceed your expectations as we guide you through complex employment related legal matters.

 Coffman Legal, LLC prides itself upon the provision of first-rate legal services in employment law matters representing employees against their employers.
 In particular, our Ohio employment attorney handles various employment law issues, including but not limited to:

 - Issues with Compensation.
 Our Ohio employment attorney represents employees with unpaid overtime wages in violation of the Fair Labor Standards Act (FLSA).
 In addition to requiring non-exempt employees to be paid time and a half for each hour employees work over 40 in a workweek, the FLSA also requires that employees be paid at least minimum wage.
 Furthermore, employers must pay prevailing wage on prevailing wage projects.
 Finally, your employer has 30 days to pay you from your regularly scheduled payday under Ohio law.
 If you have not been properly compensated for your overtime wages, been paid at least minimum wage, or been properly compensated at the prevailing wage rate, you may have a legal claim against your employer under federal and state law.
-Our Ohio employment attorney is happy to guide you through the legal process to recover unpaid overtime wages, minimum wages, and prevailing wages.
+Our Ohio wage and hour lawyer is happy to guide you through the legal process to recover unpaid overtime wages, minimum wages, and prevailing wages.

 - Wrongful Termination.
 Our Ohio employment attorney can advise you of your rights against a wrongful termination.
 In Ohio, most employees have an at-will employment relationship with their employers meaning they can be terminated for any reason (unless it is unlawful) or no reason at all.
-By speaking with our Ohio employment attorney, we will help you to determine whether you have a legal claim against your employer.
+By speaking with our Ohio wrongful termination lawyer, we will help you to determine whether you have a legal claim against your employer.